HyeonjunSim/pi-top-battery-status/README.md

 - Shuts system down if capacity reaches 5% and on battery power
 - Logs all activities in ~/batteryLog.txt

+This program is for the original pi-top laptop.
+It has not yet been tested on the new pi-top laptop (released October 15, 2017) with the sliding keyboard.

 ![Alt text](screenshot.jpg?raw=true "battery charge")

 The battery status is displayed on the desktop panel.